TonyGen/mongoTest-cpp/README.md

 	sudo scons install

-Do this installation on every machine in cluster, then invoke it from `10shell`.
+Do this installation on every machine in cluster, then invoke a test via [10shell](https://github.com/TonyGen/10shell-cpp).